24dakenlo/light-physics/README.md

 ${\bf F} = q {\bf E} + q {\bf v} \times {\bf B}$

 where, ${\bf F}$ is the force on the particle, ${\bf E}$ is the electric field, ${\bf B}$ is the magnetic flux density (an expression of magnetic field), $q$ is the electric charge of the particle, and ${\bf v}$ is the velocity of the particle.
-The symbol "$\times$x" means "vector product" which you can find its definition and meaning in a mathematics textbook.
+The symbol $\times$ means "vector product" which you can find its definition and meaning in a mathematics textbook.
 This equation is the fundamental fact which defines the two fields, so that we do not need to worry about why they work this way.

 ## Light is photons